 - Strengthens enamel.
 Another benefit of chewing sugarless gum is its ability to enhance the enamel by triggering saliva flow in the mouth.
 The saliva contains calcium and phosphate, which support the strengthening of the outer layer of the teeth.

 Still, despite the benefits of chewing sugarless gum, remember that it will never serve as a replacement for proper oral care.

 What should you do for better teeth?

 Moderation will always be the key.
-Chew gum in moderation as to not strain your chewing muscles and cause problems like temporomandibular jaw joint disorder.
+Don’t strain your muscles and cause problems like temporomandibular jaw joint disorder.
 Also, use sugarless gum to avoid the harm added sugar can give your teeth and other body parts.